List of storms named Leepi

-The name Leepi has been used to name two tropical cyclones in the western North Pacific Ocean.
+The name Leepi has been used to name three tropical cyclones in the northwestern North Pacific Ocean.
 The name was submitted by Laos and refers to the Li Phi Falls / Tat Somphamit Waterfalls, considered the most beautiful waterfall at the end of southern part of Lao PDR, at the border with Cambodia.
+It replaced the name Xangsane, which was retired following the 2006 Pacific typhoon season.